What We Do

-Our mission is to infuse curiosity and interest about STEM fields to the public, inspire people to explore, discover and learn about how science is integral in all aspects of life, and make positive impacts for Madagascar.
+Our mission is to infuse the public with curiosity and interest about STEM fields, inspire people to explore, discover and learn about how science is integral in all aspects of life, and make positive impacts for Madagascar.

 ExplorerHome invites the public to explore the wonders of the world through the eyes of scientists.

 Our work is designed to reach children (5 to 15 years old) and their families.
 ExplorerHome’s field-based and online programs give a platform to STEM fields, scientists and offer science outreach, education, and entertainment!

 Our work helps to protect Madagascar’s precious ecosystems by doing the following: